PanosPetras/The_Great_War/README.md

 C++ version: C++/11

 Starting date: January 1st 1910

 The world is in turmoil, tensions between the great powers of europe are rising.
 The balkan Nation-states are in a state of constant war.
 This might spark a greater conflict that will change europe forever.

 "One day the great European War will come out of some damned foolish thing in the Balkans."
-- Otto von Bismarck
+-Otto von Bismarck

 In this time of crisis you take control over one of the following countries:
 - The German Empire